Top 10 Miniature Duck Breeds

 2. Miniature Crested Duck

-People used the original Crested duck, Miniature Appleyard duck, and the Call duck in the breeding process in Britain to generate the Miniature Crested duck.
+People used the original Crested duck, the Miniature Appleyard duck, and the Call duck in the breeding process in Britain to generate the Miniature Crested duck.

 These Miniature duck breeds have lovely plumage and feathers on their heads that appear like little pom-poms.
 They come in a vast assortment of distinct solid colors or can be multicolored.